grantjo78/TanzuOnAzure/1.0_Prerequisites/README.md

 ### Network Security Groups

 TKG on Azure requires two Network Security Groups (NSGs) to be defined for the VNet.
-These NSGs need to **exist within the VNet resource group**.
 - An NSG named *CLUSTER-NAME-controlplane-nsg* and associated with the cluster’s control plane (Management) subnet
 - An NSG named *CLUSTER-NAME-node-nsg* and associated with the cluster’s worker node (Workload) subnet